Display Artists by Movement:

-Below are biographies and analysis of the work of the artists central to the Jewish Art movement.
-Read more about the movement on the Jewish Art Overview page.
+Below are biographies and analysis of the work of artists central to Jewish Art.
+And explore more on the Jewish Art Initiative page.

 Marc Chagall was a Russian-born, Jewish-French artist that reached great popularity during the 20th century.
 Although his art is associated with several movements, Chagall is commonly grouped in with the German Expressionists.
 Much of his early work was credited with synthesizing visual elements of Cubism, Symbolism and Fauvism.

 Judy Chicago is an American feminist artist and author.
 Originally associated with the Minimalist movement of the 1960s, Chicago soon abandoned this in favor of creating content-based art.
 Her most famous work to date is the installation piece The Dinner Party (1974-79), an homage to women's history.

 Philip Guston was a Canadian painter during the 20th century.
 Initially associated with the New York School of abstract art, Guston famously abandoned pure abstraction in the 1950s and turned to figurative art and quasi-abstract cartoon imagery.
 His later work, for which he is best known, was a major influence on the development of Neo-Expressionism in the U.S.

 Anselm Kiefer is a German painter and sculptor, and was a pioneer of the late-twentieth-century movement Neo-Expressionism.
 Kiefer's mixed-media art typically incorporates straw, clay, lead and shellac, in addition to traditional paint and canvas.
 The themes of his work often focus on the atrocities of the Holocaust, as well as the occult, cosmos, and mythology.